 This example shows how to use a recursive least-squares (RLS) filter to identify an unknown system modeled with a lowpass FIR filter.
 Transfer function estimation is used to compare the frequency response of the unknown and estimated systems.
-This example allows you to dynamically tune key simulation parameters using a graphical user interface (GUI).
+This example allows you to dynamically tune key simulation parameters using a user interface (UI).
 The example also shows you how to use MATLAB Coder to generate code for the algorithm and accelerate the speed of its execution.

 Required MathWorks™ products: